nguyenkieuchauanh0908/30-days-React/Practice Projects/News Website/12-adv-starting-project/README.md

 # Introdution

 - In this mini project, I create a simple back-end that offers API for interacting with data
-- The front-end websire render places fetched from the back-end using custom hooks and useEffect to handle side-effects
+- The front-end websire render places fetched from the back-end using loader and action (with the help of router-dom)
-- Users can add and update places to want-to-visit section
+- Users can add/update/delete news as well as navigating around the website

 # Installation